abhiti23/stats604-project4/README.md

 `make clean` -- deletes everything except for the code (i.e., markdown files) and raw data (as originally downloaded).
 Takes < 1 minute.

 `make` -- runs all analyses (except downloading raw data and making current predictions).
-Takes 6:03
+Takes ~ 1 hour and 35 minutes

 `make predictions` -- makes current predictions and outputs them to the screen